edlai/edlai.github.io/docs/dev/softwares/index.md

 ???+ tip "VSC Extensions - C/C++ for Visual Studio Code"
-    It's highly recommended to install `C/C++ for Visual Studio Code`, it supports `Coding Convention`, 'Source Code Tagging System' and so on.
+    It's highly recommended to install `C/C++ for Visual Studio Code`, it supports `Coding Convention`, `Source Code Tagging System` and so on.

 ???+ info "max_user_watches"
     Please consider to enlarge `max_user_watches` to `524288` also.